 (6) Sports figures recognized by the National Council on Sports and Recreation

 (7) International Press Correspondents

 RETIREMENT OR INCOME BASED RESIDENCY IN COSTA RICA

 Pensionado and Rentista Residency

-These are the two most common Temporary Residency categories that are processed.
+Pensionado adn Rentista are the two most common Temporary Residency categories that are processed before the Department of Immigration.
 If you qualify for either of these two categories this is the route you should take to start your residency process in Costa Rica.

 Costa Rica has had a Pensionado (Retiree) and Renitsta program for more than 40 years.
 This program continues to date as follows: